Mehvix/notes/hugo/content/docs/cogsci-c100/problem.md

 > Feelings are indispensable for rational decisions!
 - Lack of emotional responses leads to poor decision-making
-- The orbital frontal cortex (OFC) connects three major regions of the brain: the cortex (the thinking brain), the amydala (the emotional brain), and the brain stem (the reptilian brain for automatic response)
+- The orbital frontal cortex (OFC) connects three major regions of the brain:
+    1. The cortex (the thinking brain)
+    2. The amydala (the emotional brain)
+    3. The brain stem (the reptilian brain for automatic response)
 - Patients with damage to the prefrontal-amygdala circuit
 {{< columns >}}<!-- mathjax fix -->
 - Make disastrous choices in their business and personal lives